humbertoTFT/DFT_dihedral-fit_data/README.md

 # DFT dihedral fit data

-This repository contains the code and data associated with the manuscript:
+This repository contains the data associated with the manuscript:

 "Discrete Fourier Transform Enables Automated Parametrization of Complex Dihedral Potentials in All-Atom and Coarse-Grained Force Fields" submitted to Journal of Chemical Information and Modeling.